Restrainite/restrainite.github.io/usage.md

 - If you are using ResoniteModLoader, install the [ResoniteModSettings](https://github.com/badhaloninja/ResoniteModSettings/releases) mod.
 - If you are using MonkeyLoader, mod setting should be available in the stock settings menu.

+If you use ResoniteModSettings, enable `showNames - Whether to show the internal key names next to descriptions` in the ResoniteModSettings Mod settings.

 The mod uses presets to easily switch between different sets of restrictions.
 When the `None` preset is active, the mod is inactive and will not create status components.
 This means that the mod is practically undetectable when inactive.